01011010101/OW2-Superbots/README.md

 ###### This is an updated version of the OW Superbots page created by the original mode creator, Cel#1115.
-The original can be found [here](https://docs.google.com/document/d/1WwOGDoImdErTrU-VU9Pxc0oTp9ALMUmJaqAeW_fBrm8).
+The original page can be found [here](https://docs.google.com/document/d/1WwOGDoImdErTrU-VU9Pxc0oTp9ALMUmJaqAeW_fBrm8).

 # STOP THE SUPER BOTS!